keita-sama/spud.js/README.md

 })
 ```

 This is all that's needed for an extremely basic pagination setup.
-There are many various options you can adjust i.e additonal buttons, custom buttons, filters, collector options and much more.
+There are various options you can adjust i.e additonal buttons, custom buttons, filters, collector options and more to fine tune exactly how you want it to operate.
 <br><br>
-To see all available options, check your intellisense or browse the documentation and join our discord server for any questions!
+Check your intellisense or browse the documentation to see all available options and join our discord server for any questions!

 ## Acknowledgements